stubey/sample_app/README.markdown

 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) [Tom Stubitsch]

-See original README for rails notes
+See original README for general rails notes